PoignardAzur/poignardazur.github.io/_posts/2021-01-30-variadic-generics.md

 I think this is the most under-analyzed potential benefit of variadic generics.

-There is a large consensus that slow compile times are one of the major pain points of Rust (though, interestingly, there doesn't seem to be a recent analysis on the subject).
+There is a large consensus that slow compile times are one of the major pain points of Rust (though, interestingly, as of 2021, there doesn't seem to be a recent analysis on the subject).
 The lifetime system can be tamed after a learning period, but the compiler stays slow, incremental improvements notwithstanding.

 I'd wager that for the majority of projects, having to compile `syn` and proc-macros takes a big chunk of compile times.
 There are *a lot* of Rust projects that use extremely elaborate proc macros to generate trait implementations that boil down to "for every member of your struct, do X".